sgraham/sgraham.github.io/_posts/2022-09-26-foam-sandwich.markdown

 [^2]: Just because!
 This is Engineering and I don't need to hear about "why are doing this?".
 This number goes in the next crazy formula, so we're darn well going to get it.

 [^3]: Look, we're second-string programmers pretending to be civil engineers building a bridge out of foam and paper.
 Just plug the damn numbers in.

+[^4]: That 2/2 is measured as weaker than 1/2 is not a show of strength for my data.
+This is likely because 2/2 was the first one I did, and I didn't wait for a full cure between layers, so it's probably more like "1.5/1.5" or worse.

 <script type="text/javascript" id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>